Skip to content

 Azure DevOps

-1. Automatically download and install the RapiseLauncher.
+1. Automatically downloads and installs the RapiseLauncher.

-2. Downloads test files from the SpiraTeam.
+2. Downloads test files from SpiraTeam.

-3. Execute the test set.
+3. Executes the test set.

 3. Define a pipeline.

-4. Add RapiseLauncher task to the pipeline.
+4. Add the RapiseLauncher task to the pipeline.

 Step 1: Install Marketplace Extension for the Organization

-In Azure DevOps go to Organization settings:
+In Azure DevOps, go to Organization settings:

 vstest_rl_orgsettings.png